Policies & Procedures

 Unfortunately, disputes, complaints and unacceptable behaviour can occur within any sport.
 British Canoeing is committed to ensuring that transparent procedures are in place to ensure that where such issues do arise, action is fair and carried out expeditiously and in a consistent manner.
 The Disciplinary, Dispute and Appeal Regulations provide a framework to enable disciplinary, dispute and appeal matters to be managed effectively within British Canoeing and are available below.

-Disputes and Disciplinary Panel Members
+Disputes, Disciplinary, and Appeal Panel Members

 All members of the Panel, including the Chair are volunteers who have significant skills and expertise.
 They will be called upon as and when required.

 James Armstrong-Holmes, Barrister at the 36 Group, London.
 As a specialist criminal barrister he is regularly instructed to prosecute and defend in serious and complex criminal matters.
+(Interim Chair)

 David Belbin, Chartered Accountant, active club canoeist, former member of BC Wild Water Racing committee and of the BC board for over 10 years.